coderefinery/2021-03-17-online/content/_index.md

 ### Registration
 <a class="btn btn-danger disabled" href="#" data-mode="1" target="_blank">Registration is closed</a>

-<b>Soft deadline on March 3!</b> To make it easier for hackathon mentors
-to prepare we prioritize early registration.
-If there are still free seats after March 3 we will keep accepting participants.

 ### Who the event is for

 Are you doing any of these things?